sebastiw/edts/README.md

 ```

 #### Configure your projects.
-  EDTS projects configured by creating a file called
+  EDTS projects are configured by creating a file called
   `.edts` in your project's root.
 The configuration file is a number of lines,
   where each line is in the format:
 ` :<property> <value> `